-Source: ECB, Structural indicators for the EU banking sector, January 2010.
+Source: ECB, Structural indicators for the EU banking sector, January 2010

-Due to the strong economic downturn in the region, the share of non-performing loans picked up from the end of 2008 and reached 19% in 2009, exceeding the level in the euro area (44).
+Due to the strong economic downturn in the region, the share of non-performing loans picked up from the end of 2008 and reached 19% in 2009, exceeding the level in the euro area ().
 After years of high profits, the banking system recorded losses in 2009.
-Yet, the average capital adequacy ratio in the banking sector increased somewhat compared to 2008 and reached 14% in 2009 (and stayed somewhat above the level in the euro area)(45).
+Yet, the average capital adequacy ratio in the banking sector increased somewhat compared to 2008 () and reached 14% in 2009 (and stayed somewhat above the level in the euro area).

 Note: For 2008, EU-27 non performing loans for are a proxy for EA.
-Source: ECB, Bank of Lithuania, EC calculations http://ec.europa.eu/internal_market/finances/actionplan/index_e n.htm#transposition
+Source: ECB, Bank of Lithuania, EC calculations.

+(54) For further information on compliance with the financial services directives please refer to http://ec.europa.eu/internal\market/finances/actionplan/index\e n.htm#transposition

-(43) The CR 5 concentration ratio is defined as the aggregate market share of the five banks with the largest market
+(55) The CR 5 concentration ratio is defined as the aggregate market share of the five banks with the largest market share.

-(44) The definition of non-performing loans of the Bank of Lithuania is substantially tighter, as it includes nonimpaired loans overdue more than 60 days and all the impaired loans.
+(56) The definition of non-performing loans of the Bank of Lithuania is substantially tighter, as it includes nonimpaired loans overdue more than 60 days and all the impaired loans.

-(45) According to Lietuvos Bankas, the CAR reached 14.2% in the fourth quarter of 2009.
+(57) According to Lietuvos Bankas, the CAR reached 14.2% in the fourth quarter of 2009.